-These factors will need to be considered before starting the planning of your course:
+These factors will need to be considered before starting the planning of your course.

-- the amount of teaching time available each week - the availability of resources such as learning spaces - the previous learning of your learners - the level of English language of the learners - whether your group is mono- or multi-lingual - · whether your teaching groups will be mixed ability or will be streamed by ability - the number of lessons you will need to cover the syllabus (the recommended time for an O Level course is 130 hours of teaching time) - the school calendar including holidays, examinations, etc.
+- the amount of teaching time available each week for the duration of the course - the availability of resources such as text books, computers, atlases etc. - the previous learning of your learners - the level of English language of the learners - whether your group is mono- or multi-lingual - · whether your teaching groups will be mixed ability or will be streamed by ability - the number of lessons you will need to cover the syllabus (the recommended time for an O Level course is 130 hours of teaching time) - the school calendar; holidays, examinations, etc.